MurphyPone/murphypone.github.io/src/content/presidents.md

   - Under Wilson’s War Industries Board, wartime productions caused massive increases in industrial output, as well as government involvement and regulation in business
   - Railroad becomes a government subsidiary after breaking down during the war
   - Installment of an income tax to fund the war
-  - Committee on Public Information - dissuaded any negative opinions about the war on the homefront
+  - Committee on Public Information - dissuaded any negative opinions about the war on the home front
   - Espionage and Sedition Acts - Restricted free speech against the war effort
 - **16th Amendment** - Established the first federal income tax
 - **17th Amendment** - Election of Senators decided by popular vote